transkatgirl/Tapestry-Loom/README.md

 cargo run --release -- --input $OLD_TAPESTRY_OBSIDIAN_VAULT --output ~/"Documents/Tapestry Loom/Migrated Weaves"
 ```

-Where `$OLD_TAPESTRY_OBSIDIAN_VAULT` is set to the location of the obsidian vault used by Tapestry Loom v0.
+Where `$OLD_TAPESTRY_OBSIDIAN_VAULT` is set to the location of the vault used by the Obsidian plugin.

 ## Plans

-The plans for the rewrite are the following:
 - [x] Migrate to a desktop app rather than an Obsidian plugin
 	- [x] Implement conversion from the old Weave format to the new one
 	- [x] Implement all functionality supported by the original Obsidian plugin